Jaclo Faucets Review & Rating Updated: May 24, 2025

 To learn how to interpret faucet warranties and better understand what they can tell you about the level of confidence company management has in its faucets and the likelihood of replacement parts availability, see Faucet Basics, Part 6: Understanding Faucet Warranties.

 The Jaclo warranty is captioned just "Warranty".
 The word "limited" is nowhere to be found.
-And, although it is clear from the text of the warranty that Durst intends to offer a limited warranty, the missing "limited" in its caption automatically converts the warranty to a full warranty.
+And, although it is clear from the text of the warranty that Durst intends to offer a limited warranty, the missing "limited" in its caption converts the warranty to a full warranty.
 (16 CFR §700.6)

 This may not be at all how Jaclo intended its warranty to work, but that's how it chose to write the warranty, and these are the legal consequences of that writing.